Changing the Course of a Life

 Integrity, Impartiality, Compassion

-Over 29 million refugees from around the world have been forced to flee their native countries because of religious persecution, ethnic discrimination, war, and political unrest.
-Four million of those families, individuals, and children have made a difficult journey to Turkey seeking safety.
-Today, Turkey is the world’s largest refugee-hosting country.
-1.2 million of those refugees are children.
-Turkey has generously allowed these refugees in, but they are still considered stateless and struggle to provide the basics for their families, give their children an education, and survive continued persecution.
+Over 42 million refugees have been forced to flee their native countries because of religious persecution, ethnic discrimination, war, and political unrest.
+Neighboring nations have allowed these refugees in, but the load is excessive for these countries to bear alone.
+Refugees are still considered stateless and struggle to provide the basics for their families, give their children an education, and survive continued persecution.

 Many refugees cannot qualify for food, healthcare, or obtain work permits.
 They are penalized by deportation if found working without work permits.
 Deportation can be a “death sentence” as they would be returning to the countries from which they escaped.
 Some become “refugees recycled” – unpaid labor by unscrupulous employers.
 Others become victims of human trafficking.
 Many continue to be actively hunted by the family, tribal, or terrorist violence they fled and cannot leave their shelters without risking assault, or worse.

-You can bring hope to refugees in Turkey with your generous donations.
+You can bring hope to refugees by volunteering or donating today.